 - Collectables that raise ITEM stat won't give you any points in this version.

-By pressing Enter, you can get a get a thing on the screen, which allows you to type messages.
-First you choose which player(s) you want to send a message with keys 1, 2, 3 and 4 (you can use all) and press Spacebar or you can just press Spacebar which sends it to "all" when done.
+By pressing Enter, the message window appears on the screen and allows you to type messages.
+First you choose which player(s) you want to send a message with keys 1, 2, 3 and 4, or Spacebar to send to all players, and press Spacebar.
 At this point you can type your message and press Enter to send it.
-Then you're left with a grey empty space, as the feature doesn't work.
+Once the message is sent, however, the message window won't go away automatically.
 To get rid of it, press Enter twice.